dkirkby/E4S/projects/Chatter.md

 ## Build the Transmitter

-In this project, you will use both M4: one to transmit and one to receive.
-Only one M4 can be connected to the Mu editor at once, with convenient debugging with print statements, and the other will be powered and running independently using a 9VDC supply.
+In this project, you will use both of the M4 microcontroller boards: one to transmit and one to receive.
+Only one M4 can be connected to the Mu editor at once, with convenient debugging with print statements, and the other will be powered and running independently using the 9VDC supply.

 Connect one M4 to the Mu editor and set it up to transmit using the following program:
 ```